 This chart provides more detail on the hepatitis C genotypes that Harvoni is approved to treat:

-* Epclusa can also be used in people who have received liver transplants, but it’s not approved by the FDA for that purpose.
+* Epclusa can also be prescribed off-label for use in people with any hepatitis C genotype who have received liver transplants.
+Off-label means the drug is prescribed for a use that is not approved by the FDA.

 Forms and administration